THE PRODUCTS & WASTE CHALLENGES | WITH NÚRIA CASTAN BARON

 “The excessive generation of waste is one of the things that I consider a truly issue of global concern, and especially in the mountains; steepness, remoteness, prevailing socio-economic conditions, and vulnerability to natural hazards, makes waste management in mountains more challenging than in lowlands areas”.

-When you buy a product I think you have to see beyond what you now know about it.
-There is a big story behind it with a series of processes.
-It begins with the massive extraction of natural resources to obtain raw material, which many of them are not renewable or regenerate very slowly.
-The next step is production, where harmful chemicals are introduced that facilitate and increase its production.
-Then the product has to be transported to the marketplace so that the customer can buy it, they would use it and finally dispose of the remaining residue, which in many cases is left in the environment.
+When we buy a product, we have to think beyond what we know about it: the production, the raw material, the transport…There is a big story behind it with a series of processes.
+It begins with the massive extraction of natural resources to produce raw material, which, most of the time, are not renewable or regenerate very slowly.
+The next step is production, where harmful chemicals are introduced to facilitate and increase the production’s efficiency.
+Then the product has to be transported to the marketplace where the customer will ultimately buy it.
+Finally, the product is used and after a few months / years trashed and, in most cases, the remaining residues are left in the environment.

 Mountains play an essential role in supplying water, energy, food and other services to millions of people living in the mountains and downstream.
 Ensuring the continued supply of these services has never been more important.
 However, many mountain regions are experiencing a growing solid waste problem, from ever expanding urban sprawls and cities, increasing consumption patterns, tourism activities, practices of illegal dumping…

-We all have to ask ourselves if we can do something to improve our lifestyle and the future generations.
-I am sure there is always something to do!
-We are all part of this, so let’s change it!
+We all have to ask ourselves if we can do something to improve our lifestyle and the one of the generations to come.
+I strongly believe there is always something we can do!
+We are all in this together, so let’s change it!